YodaPY/Milk-Docs/README.md

 ---
 description: >-
   Welcome to the home of Milk's documentation.
-Here you can find help on all features & commands, milk offers.
+Here you can find help on all features & commands milk offers.
 ---

-# Home
+# Milk

 ## Table of content: